clivelo/clivelo.github.io/_posts/2023-01-22-the-elusive-lambda-function-in-python.md

 We are evaluating the maximum and minimum based on the second index, and importantly, we are returning the whole tuple as the result.

 #### The sorted function
 The `sorted` function in Python returns a sorted list of the iterable.
-If we were sorting a list of integers, this function would be pretty straight forward.
+If we were sorting a list of integers, this function would be pretty straightforward.
 But sometimes, our variable may have more dimensions or it's a more complicated data structure, so we may wish to sort everything in a particular way.
 In this case, we can use the `key=` parameter and specify a lambda function that states how we wish to sort this iterable.

 ```python
 val = [("Jack", 5), ("Mark", 8), ("Tim", 2)]